Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

     * `15a4f7e9-db4e-4c57-82c7-e57a2995803a`
     * `15A4F7E9-DB4E-4C57-82C7-E57A2995803A`

-## Removing users who variant jumped
+## Removing users who variant jumped from experiment analysis

-Generally, when doing analysis you want to be careful when removing data as you may bias your results.
-It is better to understand why users have variant jumped and if you can fix any implementation bugs, so this does not happen again in any subsequent experiments.
-If you feel you have a legitimate reason for removing users who variant jumped you can follow these steps:
+Generally, when doing analysis you want to be careful when removing data as you may introduce bias in your results.
+It's better to understand the cause of variant jumping and fix any implementation bugs so this does not happen again in future  experiments.
+If you feel you have a legitimate reason for removing users who jumped variants, you can follow these steps:

-1. Go to the Monitor tab and click "Open in Analytics"
+1. Go to the Monitor tab and click "Open in Analytics" on one of the variant jumping charts.
-2. Make a cohort of the users who variant jumped by selecting the bar for users who jumped variants and click "Create Cohort"
+2. Click the user segment for users who jumped variants and select "Create Cohort" then save the cohort.
-3. Click "Save Cohort"
+3. Repeat steps 1 & 2 for each variant.
-4. Go to the Analyze tab and click "Open in Analytics"
+3. Go to the Analyze tab and click "Open in Analytics"
-5. In the component for the user segments, add a where cohort != `<cohort name>` for all variants
+4. In the component for the user segments, add `where cohort != <cohort name>` for each variant

 If you have more than two variants, you will need to make multiple cohorts of users who variant jumped and filter out each one of them.